seanox/aspect-js/manuals/binding.md

 A module is the JavaScript object associated with a composite.

 Together with HTML, CSS, and optional additional resources, it forms a module within an application.
-Modules provide application-specific data, state, and interactions for views.
-Depending on the architecture, they can coordinate application logic, domain models, or services.
+Modules provide application-specific data, state and interactions for views.

 The runtime connects the view with its corresponding module but does not impose an architectural pattern.
-Depending on the application, a module can implement one of many architectural roles, for example:
+A module can implement one of many architectural roles, for example:
 - ViewModel
 - Controller
 - Service
 - Application Model
 - another architectural role defined by the application

-Modules can contain presentation logic, coordinate domain models, use other components and abstractions, invoke services, or manage UI-specific state.
+Modules can contain presentation logic, coordinate domain models, invoke services or manage UI-specific state.

 ## View
 The view defines the user interface and is implemented with HTML markup.
 It